bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 *  **Credential Holders**: Mining Operators within BC
 *  **Mines Act Permit Holder**: A person and/or a company in whose name a Mines Act Permit Document is recorded in the division records
-*  **Major Mines**: Moderate to large-scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.
+*  **Mines**: Moderate to large-scale mineral and coal mining operations, including sand and gravel pits, quarries, and placer mines.

 **Mines Classes**